FAQ - Frequently Asked Questions

 ✺ Will there be any kind of accountability/analysis/record of how funds are being used–who they are going to, in what quantities, to mint what works, etc.

 Yes.
-All of our records and statistics will be released quarterly outside of the milestones we will champion on social media.
+Mint Fund treasury records are public on ethereum blockchain and statistics will be released periodically outside of the milestones we will champion on social media.

 ✺ What is the Mint Fund’s mission?